p2p/bitcoin-exchange/README.md

 * Once the orders are matched it is up to the brokers to settle the traded assets.
 * Transaction history of executed orders will be saved in the blockchain as evidence if dispute would occur between brokers and clients
 * Brokers need to create unique client ids for each of their clients, but the real identity of the clients will only be known by the broker and can only be revealed to authorities of the jurisdiction where the broker is based.

+## P2P-model
+We should decide on which P2P-model to use:
+* One worldwide blockchain for the orders.
+* Isolated blockchains for each virtual exchange (similiar to bittorrent, peers can choose which torrents to seed).
+This model would probably result in faster order processing but less stable and secure - but still better than centralized exchanges.
+Another benefit is that miners can actively discriminate virtual exchanges with bad reputation and instead provide their computing power to trustable virtual exchanges.

 ## Market type
 Each virtual exchange will be able to chose from this order processing models: